Xray-App/xray-zephyr-migration/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/) and docker-compose (which is included with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) on the computer running the migration.
 1. Allocate at least 16 gigabytes (GB) of RAM for running the Docker containers.
 The Docker default is 50% of the computer's RAM, so the default is sufficient on a computer with 32GB+ of RAM.
 You can adjust the amount of memory allocated to Docker from the [Docker Desktop settings](https://docs.docker.com/desktop/settings/mac/#advanced).

-> [!IMPORTANT]
-> The ALM Octane instance that is the source of the data migration must use SQL Server, not Oracle, as the database.

-6. Verify that the computer running the migration has access to the MS SQL Server database of the ALM Octane instance that is the source of the migration.
+6. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the source of the migration.
 You will need:
-  - the ALM Octane database host
+  - the Jira database host
-  - the [Microsoft SQL Server](https://www.microsoft.com/sql-server) port (e.g. `1433`)
+  - the [Postgres](https://www.postgresql.org/) port (e.g. `5432`)
-  - the name of the ALM Octane database (e.g. `default_shared_space`)
+  - the name of the Jira database (e.g. `jiradb`)
-  - the ALM Octane database username (e.g. `sa`)
+  - the Jira database username (e.g. `jira_user`)
-  - the password for the ALM Octane database user
+  - the password for the Jira database user
-7. Verify that the computer running the migration has access to the MySQL database of the TestRail instance that is the target of the migration.
+7. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the target of the migration.
 You will need:
-  - the TestRail database host
+  - the Jira database host
-  - the [MySQL](https://www.mysql.com/) port (e.g. `3306`)
+  - the [Postgres](https://www.postgresql.org/) port (e.g. `5432`)
-  - the name of the TestRail database (e.g. `testrail`)
+  - the name of the Jira database (e.g. `jiradb`)
-  - the TestRail database root username (e.g. `root`)
+  - the Jira database username (e.g. `jira_user`)
-  - the password for the root TestRail database user
-8. Verify that the computer running the migration has access to the [Cassandra](https://cassandra.apache.org/_/index.html) database of the TestRail instance that is the target of the migration.
-  - one or more Cassandra database hosts
-  - the Cassandra port (e.g. `9042`)
-  - the name of the keyspace used by TestRail (e.g. `tr_keyspace`)
-  - a Cassandra database username (e.g. `cassandra`)
-  - the password for the Cassandra database user
+  - the password for the Jira database user
-9. Ensure you have a spreadsheet application that is capable of viewing `.xlsx` files, such as MS Excel, Apple Numbers, Google Sheets, or LibreOffice.
+8. Ensure you have a spreadsheet application that is capable of viewing `.xlsx` files, such as MS Excel, Apple Numbers, Google Sheets, or LibreOffice.

 ### Attachment requirements